egonelbre/spark/programming-parts/basics-of-programming.rst

 It's also important to realize that abstraction is not the end goal in itself.
 By over-abstracting we can start to increase the complexity again.
 Code and model (abstraction) should be in balance.
 In the same we can have too much code, we can have too many abstract ideas.

 Finally, when making things simpler it's also necessary to have a good understanding what "simple" and "complex", "easy" and "hard", "complecting" and "composing" mean.
 An excellent overview of those words was given by Rich Hickey in "Simple Made Easy".

-When we do not understand what simple exactly means we don't know what is our goal.
+When we do not understand what simple exactly means we won't understand what our goal is.

 	Making complexity is easy.
 	Using complexity is hard.